Greginkansas/-openhab-openhab1wiki/Controlling-openHAB-with-your-voice.md

 	end
 ## Natural language processing rule (English and adapted version)

-The code above was a perfect starting point that saved me a lot of time, but it didn't really work for me.
+The code above was a perfect starting point that saved me a lot of time, but it didn't really work for me in the end.
 The version below is translated to English and slightly adjusted.

     import org.openhab.core.library.types.*
     import org.openhab.core.persistence.*